Summer of Love: "San Francisco (Be Sure to Wear Flowers in Your Hair)"

+The Diggers

+The radical activist group called The Diggers embedded themselves in San Francisco in 1966.
+This group were anarchists that wanted to help other youth find liberation in this city.
+In addition to their free store, this group created a free publication called "The Digger Papers," where they spread their message further.
+In "The Digger Papers," the group provided information on resources for food, shelter, drug use, and human rights information.
+Their crucial message in San Francisco is to define a free society, everything they created or endorsed was free, and to further their messages about life and how to live it.

 Events

 New York City

 In Manhattan, near the Greenwich Village neighborhood, during a concert in Tompkins Square Park on Memorial Day of 1967, some police officers asked for the music's volume to be reduced.
 In response, some people in the crowd threw various objects, and 38 arrests ensued.
 A debate about the "threat of the hippie" ensued between Mayor John Lindsay and Police Commissioner Howard R. Leary.
 After this event, Allan Katzman, the editor of the East Village Other, predicted that 50,000 hippies would enter the area for the summer.

 California

-Double in size of the Tompkins Square Park concert, as many as 100,000 young people from around the world, flocked to San Francisco's Haight-Ashbury district, as well as to nearby Berkeley and to other San Francisco Bay Area cities, to join in a popularized version of the hippie culture.
+Double in size of the Tompkins Square Park concert, as many as 100,000 young people from around the world flocked to San Francisco's Haight-Ashbury district, as well as to nearby Berkeley and to other San Francisco Bay Area cities, to join in a popularized version of the hippie culture.
 A Free Clinic was established for free medical treatment, and a Free Store gave away basic necessities without charge to anyone who needed them.

 The Summer of Love attracted a wide range of people of various ages: teenagers and college students drawn by their peers and the allure of joining an alleged cultural utopia; middle-class vacationers; and even partying military personnel from bases within driving distance.
 The Haight-Ashbury could not accommodate this influx of people, and the neighborhood scene quickly deteriorated, with overcrowding, homelessness, hunger, drug problems, and crime afflicting the neighborhood.